 Ch 4 ab.
 Synthesis and Analysis of Organic and Inorganic Compounds.
 9 units (1-6-2).
 Prerequisites: Ch 1 (or the equivalent) and Ch 3 a or Ch 3 x.
 Ch 4 a is a prerequisite for Ch 4 b.
 Previous or concurrent enrollment in Ch 41 is strongly recommended.
 Introduction to methods of synthesis, separation, purification, and characterization used routinely in chemical research laboratories.
 Ch 4 a focuses on the synthesis and analysis of organic molecules; Ch 4 b focuses on the synthesis and analysis of inorganic and organometallic molecules.
 Ch 4 a, second term; Ch 4 b, third term.
 Instructor: Mendez.

 Ch 6 ab.
 Physical and Biophysical Chemistry Laboratory.
-10 units (1-6-3); second, third terms.
-Prerequisites: Ch 1, Ch 4 ab, and Ch 21 or Ch 24 or equivalents (may be taken concurrently).
+Ch 6 b 10 units (1-6-3); second term, Ch 6 a 10 units (1-6-3), third term.
+Prerequisites: Ch 1, Ch 4 ab, and Ch 21 or equivalents (may be taken concurrently).
 Introduction to modern physical methods in chemistry and biology.
 Techniques include laser spectroscopy, microwave spectroscopy, electron spin resonance, nuclear magnetic resonance, mass spectrometry, FT-IR, fluorescence, scanning probe microscopies, and UHV surface methods.
 The two terms can be taken in any order.
-Instructor: Beauchamp/Weitekamp.
+Instructor: Okumura (a), part b Not offered 2018–19.

 Ch 8.
 Experimental Procedures of Synthetic Chemistry for Premedical Students.
 9 units (1-6-2); first term.
 Prerequisites: Ch 1 ab and Ch 3 a or Ch 3 x.
 Previous or concurrent enrollment in Ch 41 is strongly recommended.
 Open to non-pre-medical students, as space allows.
 Introduction to methods of extraction, synthesis, separation and purification, and spectroscopic characterization of Aspirin, Tylenol, and medical test strips.
 Instructor: Mendez.